Tradition & History

 The following entry by founding member and local councillor Adolf Rybizka can still be read at the guest book of Hotel Hospiz: “Enthused by nature, dedicated to sport, motivated by the necessity to establish a modest meeting point for the friends of this noble pleasure, the spontaneously participating excursionists felt moved to found the ‘Ski-Club Arlberg’!”
 St. Christoph, 3.
 Jänner 1901

-The entry was signed by the other founding members Carl and Adolf Schuler, Dr. Adolf Rybizka, Oswald Trojer, Josef Schneider, Ferdinand Beil, Dr. F. Gerstel and Liesl Trojer.
+The entry was signed by the founding members Carl and Adolf Schuler, Dr. Adolf Rybizka, Oswald Trojer, Josef Schneider, Ferdinand Beil, Dr. F. Gerstel and Lisl Trojer.

-Only three years after its inception, the ski club organised its first public ski race on 5 and 6 January 1904.
+Only three years after its inception, the Ski-Club organised its first public ski race on 5th and 6th January 1904.
 A premiere for the Alpine region!
 The routing for this competition was meticulously planned out and took participants from the Ulmer Hütte via the Schindlerferner to the Arlensattel, from there up the Galzig, then down to St. Christoph and on to St. Anton am Arlberg.
 Today, one can hardly imagine which hardships these ski pioneers had to overcome!
 Carrying heavy sport gear up the mountain, the skiers had to struggle through the deep snow.
 At the arrival of the twentieth century, modern-day cableways, ski lifts and perfectly groomed slopes were still decades away!
 More than a hundred years later, the Ski-Club Arlberg ranges among the most significant ski clubs in all of Europe.
-Until 2013, due to the active inclusion of the villages Lech, Zürs, Stuben, St. Christoph and St. Anton am Arlberg, the club’s membership had grown to 7,800 skiing enthusiasts from 56 countries.

 HISTORICAL CLUB BADGE